Claire Pinney Painting and Poetry

 Settling back in England, she worked at a project for homeless women for 7 years, trained as a spiritual director, studied theology and generally tried to figure out what to do with herself.
 Finally she graduated from London Met with a degree in Fine Art and won the University's Purchase Prize.

 Claire set up the Crypt Gallery at St Pancras Church, London and was its Director for 12 years.
-During this time she also played a part in developing a small charity called PSALM, which brings creative workshops to older people, carrying the strapline "taking ageing and faith seriously".
+During this time she also played a part in developing a small charity called PSALM, bringing creative workshops to older people, carrying the strapline "taking ageing and faith seriously".

-Claire has a studio in St Albans and currently works as an administrator in London.
-Her life and daily commute provide endless material for her imagination to work with.
 Her artwork has been bought by the Hertfordshire County Art Collection (a resource for Hertfordshire schools) and she is author and illustrator of two books of illustrated poetry entitled "Poetry Comic No.1" and "Poetry Comic No.2".
 In addition to this she has illustrated two Kindle books and has exhibited her paintings in galleries across the UK.

 Qualifications and training